 By Cat Way.
-Last Updated 9th June 2023.
-A ladder is an essential tool in many environments, such as homes and certain workplaces.
-However, accidents and injuries can potentially occur when they are in use.
-Falls from ladders (and height in general) are one of the leading types of accidents, either at work, at home, or in a public place.
-Injuries sustained in a ladder accident can be very serious.
+Last Updated 22nd October 2024.
+A ladder is an essential tool in many environments, such as homes and at work.
+However, accidents and injuries can potentially occur when they are in use, especially if the correct safety measures aren’t in place.

 If you are injured in a ladder accident, whether that’s at work, in a public place or elsewhere, you may be able to claim compensation if the accident was caused by negligence by another party.
 In this guide, we’ll explain more about the types of ladder accident injuries that can happen.
 We’ll also look at the key steps for making different kinds of ladder accident claims and what evidence can support them.
 Potential compensation payouts and claiming with a No Win No Fee solicitor are also covered in this guide.